 As autumn is now well underway in the northern hemisphere, knitting season is in full swing.
 Although I have to be honest and say that I have been knitting throughout the year, and probably have made more socks in 2020 than I will ever make in a single year for the rest of my life!
 (See pic: that’s what I do while I’m in video meetings.)

-As Autumn gets underway in the northern hemisphere, knitting season is in full swing!
-And, if you like to knit for good causes, there are loads of people, groups, organisations and charities who would love your help.
+If you run out of people to knit socks for, and/or you like to knit for good causes, there are loads of people, groups, organisations and charities who would love your help.

 Knitted breasts are also popular with lactation consultants, breastfeeding support midwives and breastfeeding peer supporters.
 Local social media pages are a great place to connect with those in your area.

 Knit for Peace takes donations of a whole variety of things, but please check their page first as what they need does change from time to time.

 If baby blankets are more your thing, here’s Project Linus, and here’s a page which lists all kinds of other charities who need knitting volunteers.

-Knitted breast patters
+Knitted breast patterns